 — Three top members of the board of directors resigned this month after calls from angry gymnasts who say the organization did nothing to protect them after they were abused by Nassar.
 Chairman Paul Parilla, vice chair Jay Binder and treasurer Bitsy Kelley announced they were stepping down.
 The board positions are volunteer and unpaid.
 In an open letter to Team USA on Wednesday, U.S. Olympic Committee CEO Scott Blackmun called for all current USA Gymnastics directors to resign and threatened decertification if changes aren't made

 — Steve Penny: The former president and CEO resigned under pressure last March and was replaced by Kerry Perry, who took over in December.

 TWISTARS GYMNASTICS CLUB

-— John Geddert: The owner of the Michigan club was suspended last month by USA Gymnastics and announced his retirement.
+— John Geddert: The owner of the Michigan club was suspended by USA Gymnastics and announced his retirement.
 He was the U.S. women's coach at the 2012 Olympics.
-Nassar was sentenced Monday to a third prison term of 40 to 125 years for molesting young athletes at the elite training center.
-Geddert has said he had "zero knowledge" of Nassar's crimes.
+Nassar pleaded guilty to sexually assaulting three girls at Twistars, and still faces sentencing in that case.
+Geddert said he had "zero knowledge" of Nassar's crimes.

-— USA Gymnastics said last month that the ranch outside Huntsville, Texas, would no longer serve as the national training center where a number of gymnasts said Nassar abused them.
+— USA Gymnastics said earlier this month that the ranch outside Huntsville, Texas, would no longer serve as the national training center where a number of gymnasts said Nassar abused them.